ntdat1107/ELMS/README.md

 npm install
 ```
 to install all needed packages.
-Also do the same in ELMS  directory then from the root, install concurrently in command promt.
+Also do the same in ELMS  directory.
+Then, install concurrently in command promt.
 ```
 npm install -g concurrently
 ```